 Know that your ability to listen without blame will help your teen express the pain, anxiety, and fear associated with the assault.
 Also remember that Sexual abuse has many forms and all may need to be addressed when trying to help a survivor, or someone who is experiencing ongoing sexual abuse.

 Victims of sexual assault are three times more likely to suffer from depression.
 Psychologist Dana C. Jack calls depression “the silencing of the self.”
 Consider finding a counselor who integrates expressive arts therapies (such as art, music or dance therapy).
-Creative expression helps teens connect with and process the truth of their experience.
-Writing as A Way of Healing by Louise A. DeSalvo and The Artist’s Way by Julia Cameron are excellent sources of encouragement for a survivor who wants to heal through creative expression.
+Creative expression helps teens connect with and process the truth of their experience. by Louise A. DeSalvo and The Artist’s Way by Julia Cameron are excellent sources of encouragement for a survivor who wants to heal through creative expression.

 Learn And Honor New Boundary Rules